What is a hysteroscopy?

 The hysteroscope enters your womb through your vagina, so there is no need for incisions to be made.
 The pain level of this varies wildly from woman to woman – some experience light discomfort, some find the experience very uncomfortable.

-Overall, the hysteroscopy can take anywhere from five to ten and up to 30 minutes.
+Overall, the procedure can take anywhere from five to ten and up to 30 minutes.
 This depends on whether you are simply undergoing an investigation, or you require further treatment.

-You will be able to discuss the findings of your hysteroscopy or hysteroscopy treatment with your doctor or nurse directly after your procedure.
+You will be able to discuss the findings of your hysteroscopy treatment with your doctor or nurse directly after your procedure.

 Sex should be avoided for a week after your hysteroscopy treatment, and bleeding should have stopped entirely.
 This helps to bring down any risk of infection.